SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## fillmissing

-<details><summary><small>When you run a standard <a href="/docs/search/search-query-language/group-aggregate-operators">group-by</a> query, Sumo Logic only returns non-empty groups in the results.
+<details><summary><small>The <code>fillmissing</code> operator allows you to specify groups that should be represented in data output.
+When you run a standard <a href="/docs/search/search-query-language/group-aggregate-operators">group-by</a> query, Sumo Logic only returns non-empty groups in the results.
 For example, if your query is grouping by timeslice, then only the timeslices that have data are returned.</small></summary>

 This can be a problem because: